Trump calls for "final battle in 2024" in first official campaign rally

 "In many ways, these sick people are more of a threat, because we can deal with China," Trump said.

+The former president blamed the Biden administration for Russia's invasion of Ukraine, but claimed Russian President Vladimir Putin "didn't want to do it" and "wanted to get a piece" of Ukraine.

+"Now it looks like he'll end up probably getting the whole thing," said Trump, who claimed he can end the war after winning the 2024 election, and before taking office.

 He took a few swipes at Florida Gov. Ron DeSantis, another potential 2024 Republican candidate.
 The former president blasted DeSantis for, in his estimation, failing to return his loyalty.
-Trump endorsed DeSantis before his successful gubernatorial bid.
+Trump endorsed DeSantis before his successful gubernatorial bids in 2018 and 2022.

 Trump suggested DeSantis isn't doing well in the polls, and said Florida was successful for "many years," and "long" before DeSantis became governor.